FlamingTempura/pouchdb-undo/README.md

 Known issues
 ----
-1. At the moment a document can only be reverted once.
+1. At the moment only the latest operation on a document can be reverted.
 2. Race condition: making multiple changes at once to a database will lead to only one being kept in the undo history.
 3. Undo will not work well if there are multiple leaves (unresolved conflicts) - it will try to apply the undo to the first leaf found.